2022 Women's Lacrosse World Championship: Tournament overview, how to watch, USA roster

-The 2022 Women’s Lacrosse World Championship gets underway this week at Towson University in Maryland.
+The 2022 Women’s Lacrosse World Championship gets underway Wednesday night at Towson University in Maryland.
 The quadrennial competition, which begins on June 29 and continues through July 9, is being held in the United States for the first time since 2005.

 Here are a few key details to know ahead of this year’s women’s lacrosse world championship.